-Only your Account Owner can modify payment details
+Only the Account Owner can modify payment details

 Hotjar uses the payment gateway provider, Braintree, to process all credit card and PayPal payments.
 When paying for your subscription, Braintree makes a connection with your bank and provides the payment details entered on your Plans & Billing page.
 Your bank then makes the decision to approve or decline this transaction.

 This article deals with the situation where your bank declines the transaction, resulting in a failed payment on your subscription.

 - What happens to my Hotjar Account after a payment failure?

 - Why did my payment fail and how do I fix the issue?

 - I can still make payments with other companies, why isn't it working with Hotjar?

 What happens to my Hotjar Account after a payment failure?

 When your bank declines a transaction, the following occurs on your Hotjar Account:

 - We will automatically attempt to charge your payment method on each of the 3 days that follow the first attempt.